leaonline/grid-factory/README.md

 #### `interceptDownload`

 - [ x ] falls back to find a valid version, if request to a non-existent version fails
 - [ x ] streams the file from the GridFS bucket
 - [ x ] handles errors with an error response
 - [ x ] sets the correct content disposition, depending on `download` query attribute
-- [  ] 206 response streaming
+- [  ] TODO: 206 response streaming

 #### `onBeforeRemove`